JASory/NT-Bind/README.md

  gfortran test.f08 numbertheory.f08 /lib/numbertheory.so
  ```
 # Julia
-To use this library include it at the start of the file or REPL
+To use this library include it at the start of the file or REPL. (incomplete)
 ``` julia
  include("/Nt-Bind/numbertheory.jl")
 ```
 # Python
+Not implemented